DarkHawk727/Learn-Scientific-Programming-with-Python/README.md

 - 8.3 - Interpolation _(No Questions or Exercises)_
 - [ ] 8.4 - Optimization, Data-Fitting and Root-Finding

-## Chapter 9: Data Analysis with pandas:
+## Chapter 9: Data Analysis with pandas

 - 9.1 - Introduction to pandas _(No Questions or Exercises)_
 - [ ] 9.2 - Reading and Writing `Series` and `DataFrames`